Category Archives: 1966 Films

 Torn Curtain is an under-appreciated and largely forgotten Cold War political thriller directed by Alfred Hitchcock circa 1966.

-The fact is, the film is very good but was troubled from the start, which presumably, has led to its poor reception and a trip to film oblivion.
+The film is very good but was troubled from the start, which presumably led to its poor reception and a trip to film oblivion.

-The trouble with the film lies with the casting otherwise is a compelling, suspenseful adventure.
+The trouble with the film lies with the casting; otherwise, it is a compelling, suspenseful adventure.

-Starring Paul Newman and Julie Andrews- two enormous stars at the time the film was made, both were chosen by the studio, and neither did Hitchcock desire on the set.
+Starring Paul Newman and Julie Andrews- two enormous stars when the film was made, the studio chose both, and neither did Hitchcock desire on the set.

 This led to conflict, especially with Newman, who disliked the script.